Hinge non-Hermitian skin effect in the single-particle properties of a strongly correlated f-electron system: Introduction

 The argument for the occurrence of a hinge NHSE is as follows (also see Fig.~\ref{fig:model} for a schematic depiction): (1) EPs appear in the effective single-particle Hamiltonian on the surface of the material.
 (2) These EPs induce a non-trivial point-gap topology for a one-dimensional subsystem of the surface Brillouin zone (BZ), i.e., paths in the surface BZ passing in between one pair of EPs.
 (3) The above subsystem on the surface is topologically equivalent to the Hatano-Nelson model\cite{PhysRevLett.77.570,PhysRevB.56.8651} and thus exhibits an NHSE.
 As this NHSE only occurs in a subsystem of the surface BZ, we can conclude the existence of a hinge NHSE in the effective Hamiltonian describing the single-particle properties of a correlated material.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:model}, we introduce the model and methods used.
 In Sec.~\ref{sec:EPs}, we prove the existence of EPs on the surface of this system.
 This is followed by the demonstration of the NHSE on the surface for a range of momenta in Sec.~\ref{sec:NHSE}.
 Finally, in Sec.~\ref{sec:Conclusion}, we summarize and conclude this paper.
+Appendices are devoted to the analysis of the $T=0$ case and the non-Hermitian Hamiltonian under open boundary conditions in all directions.